DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/32-Logistic-Regression.Rmd

 ## Logistic regression introduction

-In this lesson we introduce **logistic regression** as a tool for building models when there is a categorical response variable with two levels.
+In this chapter we introduce **logistic regression** as a tool for building models when there is a categorical response variable with two levels.
 Logistic regression is a type of **generalized linear model** (GLM) for response variables where the assumptions of normally distributed errors is not appropriate.
 We are prepping you for advanced statistical models and machine learning, where we will explore predictive models of many different types of response variables including ones that don't assume an underlying functional relationship between inputs and outputs.
 So cool!

 GLMs can be thought of as a two-stage modeling approach.
 We first model the response variable using a probability distribution, such as the binomial or Poisson distribution.
 Second, we model the parameter of the distribution using a collection of predictors and a special form of multiple regression.